You don't get more Alien

 - Star Trek: Deep Space Nine also had the Changelings, a race of shapeshifters whose default form is gelatinous liquid and who live in a collective living ocean called the Great Link.

 - The freaking Ocampa.
 Lifespan of nine years.
 Body temperature around 16 degrees Celsius.
 Can only have one child.
 When ready to mate, they exude a yellow substance from their hands and must have an hour long foot massage with 50 hours of the substance appearing to enable mating.
 Give birth standing up, from a sack between their shoulders.
 While their psychic powers probably helped, one still wonders how a species with such bizarre, not to mention mathematically troublesome, method of reproduction could have come about in the first place.

-- In the episode of Angel where Fred has her body usurped by an Eldritch Abomination, she and Wesley spend the first couple of minutes fighting some small gremlin-like monsters, then discussing the creatures' biology.
+- In the episode where Fred has her body usurped by an Eldritch Abomination, she and Wesley spend the first couple of minutes fighting some small gremlin-like monsters, then discussing the creatures' biology.
 She describes a portion of their reproductive process, which evidently involves crystals, bacteria, and parasitism.

 - Farscape is, unusually for a TV series, full of truly bizarre aliens (as well as having the usual complement of humanoid and Rubber-Forehead Aliens).

 - Hynerians fart helium when nervous or angry.
 Their bodily fluids also become flammable/explosive after ingesting a certain root which is then used as a catalyst for Peacekeeper beam weapons.